Earthed Up! is a collectively managed workers co-operative based in Belper, Derbyshire.

 We sell Dalefoot and SylvaGrow peat free composts and deliver within 10 miles of Belper.

 We are running courses, offer garden consultations and talks for groups.
 The Learn page has more details.

 Where to find us

-We grow at 2 different small sites in the Belper area.
+We grow at 3 different small rented sites in the Belper area.
 In 2021, our first year, we grew and sold hundreds of plants.
 Some found homes in our gardens, that we’re still only just getting started on!

 By appointment only, you can collect orders from our patch at Belper Lane End, near The Bulls Head pub DE56 2DL.

 Events around Derbyshire Earthed Up! will be at in 2022